A Double Layered Water Cherenkov Detector Array for Gamma-Ray Astronomy: Summary Outlook

 \section{Summary \& Outlook}

-We have studied a double-layered WCD array, aiming to improve both the energy threshold and the $\gamma$-ray/hadron separation compared to LHAASO- and HAWC-like designs.
-Each detector unit comprises two chambers with black or diffuse reflective wall linings and a PMT in each chamber.
-The upper PMT facing upwards is intended for timing and energy determination, while the lower PMT facing downwards will enable muon tagging.
+We have studied a double-layered WCD array, aiming to improve both the energy threshold and the $\gamma$/hadron separation in comparison to LHAASO and HAWC-like designs.
+Each detector unit in the array comprises two chambers with black or diffuse reflective wall linings and a PMT in each chamber.
+The upper PMT facing upwards is intended for timing and energy determination, while the lower PMT facing downwards will enable muon tagging, and provide the primary mechanism for $\gamma$/hadron separation.

+The double-layer design is promising in terms of background rejection power, achieving a rejection power of $\sim$10$^{3}$ at energies of a few TeV, with high $\gamma$-ray efficiency.
 Investigating different options for chamber aspect ratio (depth-to-diameter) and reflectivity shows that a compact and highly reflective upper chamber lowers the energy threshold for the impinging particles and, in conjunction with a lower chamber, benefits $\gamma$/hadron separation.
-The double-layer design is promising in achieving background rejection power of $\sim$10$^{3}$ at energies of a few TeV.
-There is an increase in the tail in the timing distributions with one or more white surface in the upper chamber, however, these late-arriving Cherenkov photons do not deteriorate the angular resolution obtained.
-In the idealized case of vertical showers at the centre of the array an angular resolution of several arc-minutes at 10 TeV was obtained.
-A partially reflective upper chamber is strongly motivated by these benefits in threshold and background rejection, with no negative impact on resolution.
-As for the chamber depths, an upper chamber depth of $\sim$2.5\,m maximizes the SNR-to-cost ratio and provides sufficient shielding for the lower section, meanwhile a lower chamber depth of $\sim$0.5\,m is the minimum required for reliable muon signals.
+There is an increase in the tail in the timing distributions with one or more white surface in the upper chamber, however, these late-arriving Cherenkov photons do not deteriorate the angular resolution of the array when suitable reconstruction methods are employed.
+A partially reflective upper chamber is strongly motivated by these benefits in threshold and background rejection, with no negative impact on angular resolution.

 Although the final optimization of a unit detector for SWGO requires finalized analysis algorithms and life cycle cost estimates that are beyond the scope of this paper, these studies show that a $\sim$3\,m deep, $\sim$4\,m diameter double-layered tank with some reflective material in the upper chamber is a promising option in terms of performance and cost-effectiveness.
+For the reference SWGO design where the diameter is fixed to 3.8\,m, an upper chamber depth of $\sim$2.5\,m maximizes the SNR-to-cost ratio and provides sufficient shielding for the lower section, meanwhile a lower chamber depth of $\sim$0.5\,m is the minimum required for reliable muon signals.

+In the idealized case of vertical showers at the centre of the array, we obtained an angular resolution of several arc-minutes at 10 TeV and found that background rejection power of $\sim10^3$ is achievable.
+Our studies show that a densely packed ($\geq 80 \%$ fill factor), high altitude ($\sim5000$ m.a.s.l) array of double-layered WCDs has the potential to achieve superior angular resolution, reduce energy threshold and improve $\gamma$/hadron separation over existing WCD arrays.